← Back to Blog

 Can a Podiatrist Treat Thick Toenails During a Home Visit?

 Yes.
-In most cases, thick toenails can be treated safely and effectively during a podiatry home visit.
-The treatment is very similar to what you would expect in a clinic setting.
-We bring professional equipment with us, including domiciliary drills and podiatry instruments, so nails can be reduced carefully and comfortably in your home.
+Thick toenails can usually be treated during a home visit.
+We bring the same equipment used for routine clinic care, including drills and podiatry instruments, so nails can be reduced safely at home.

 Podiatrist reducing a thick toenail with a drill during treatment